Drystan-Furor/Drystan-Furor/README.md

 - 👋 Hi, I’m Tristan Arts A Back End Developer.
 - 👀 I am a Software Engineer Java developer.
 Working with scripting languages and combining different languages to create sharp algorithmics give me energy.
 I love to create web app's and to pour my inspiration into projects of beauty and functionality.
 - 👀 https://drystan-furor.github.io/Portfolio/
-- 🌱 I’m currently learning Java, Spring, Maven
+- 🌱 I’m currently learning Apache Camel
-- 💞️ I’m looking to collaborate on Multi User TODO RESTfull API's
+- 💞️ I’m looking to collaborate on Multi User TODO App's
-- 📫 Mail me at ArtsTristan@gmail.com
+- 📫 Mail me at tristanarts@icloud.com

 Once upon a midnight dreary,
 As I wrote some code, weak and weary,